ginafav/MANERR_project/README.md

 # MANERR_project
-This page contains all codes used for analyzing the following paper "Vegetation-Driven Microbial and Viral Community Turnover Modulates Biogeochemical Cycling in a Coastal Blue Carbon Ecosystem".
+This page contains all codes used for analyzing the following paper "Shifting Vegetation Zones Restructure Sediment Microbiomes and Viromes in a Mangrove–Cordgrass Estuary".